-The Accelerated Reionization Era Simulations (ares) code was designed to rapidly generate models for the global 21-cm signal.
+The Accelerated Reionization Era Simulations (ARES) code was designed to rapidly generate models for the global 21-cm signal.
 It can also be used as a 1-D radiative transfer code, stand-alone non-equilibrium chemistry solver, or meta-galactic radiation background calculator.
+As of late 2016, it also contains a home-grown semi-analytic model of galaxy formation.

 A few papers on how it works: